 Housing tenure in Puerto Rico is relatively high.
 The homeownership rate for Puerto Rico was estimated at close to 70% in the CHAS 2015-2019 5-year estimates.
-Nevertheless, homeownership rates are much lower among <= 30% HAMFI households, which account for 59% of renters, in contrast to 41% among homeowners.
+Nevertheless, homeownership rates are much lower among $\leq 30\%$ HAMFI households, among which 59% are renters and 41% are homeowners.
 Precisely, when compared to other income groups, the lowest homeownership rate is among households with incomes below 30% HAMFI.
 The homeownership rate was reported at 59% in the income strata of more than 30% to less than 50% HAMFI.
 Among the income strata of more than 50% to less than 80% HAMFI, the homeownership rate increases to 66%.
 In the income strata of incomes above 80% homeownership rates were much higher: 70% among the 80% to less than 100% HAMFI strata and 81% in the 100% HAMFI and above strata.